 Stalheimskleiva is the steepest road in Northern Europe

-The road is very steep, hitting a 33% of maximum gradient through some of the ramps.
-With this gradient it’s said to be one of the steepest roads in Northern Europe.
-The elevation gain is 244 meters and the average gradient is 12.84%.
+The road is exceptionally steep, with a maximum gradient of 20% through some of the ramps.
+With this gradient, it’s considered one of the steepest roads in Northern Europe.
+The elevation gain is 244 meters, and the average gradient is 12.84%.

 Is the Stalheimskleiva road open?

-This is a remarkable road trip.
-Plan around 6 minutes to complete the drive.
-The road is, today, primarily used by tourists.
-Along the road, you can experience the magnificent views of the UNESCO World Heritage listed Nærøydalen valley.
-The Stalheimskleiva road runs up a ridge between two cascading waterfalls that can both be seen from the road.
-To the north, you can see the Sivlefossen waterfall, which has a fall of about 140 metres.
-To the south, the Stalheimsfossen waterfall with a fall of 126 metres.
+This is a remarkable road trip, taking approximately 6 minutes to complete the drive.
+Today, the road is primarily used by tourists.
+Along the way, you can experience magnificent views of the UNESCO World Heritage-listed Nærøydalen valley.
+The Stalheimskleiva road ascends a ridge between two cascading waterfalls: the Sivlefossen waterfall to the north, with a fall of about 140 meters, and the Stalheimsfossen waterfall to the south, boasting a fall of 126 meters.